cabforum/cabforum.org/content/posts/2017/2017-06-21-2017-06-21-f2f-minutes-meeting-41-berlin.md

 DZ: Some of these changes will need to be looked at throughout the whole document, for example, when we introduce definition changes.

-### Add BR-Required Self-Assessment – CA mapping of their CP/CPS to the BRs. {#Add_BR-Required_Self-Assessment\_-\_CA_mapping_of_their_CP.2FCPS_to_the_BRs.}
+### Add BR-Required Self-Assessment – CA mapping of their CP/CPS to the BRs.

 Note Taker: Jos Purvis

 Gerv opened discussion: When CP/CPS documents are submitted for approval, Mozilla has to ensure they’re compliant with the Baseline Requirements, which means mapping requirements in BRs to the CA’s CP/CPS documents.
-This work seems better done by people more familiar with them—i.e., the CAs—and that will reduce the amount of work being done by Mozilla personnel.
+This work seems better done by people more familiar with them-i.e., the CAs-and that will reduce the amount of work being done by Mozilla personnel.
 Mozilla is therefore now requiring a BR self-assessment, and has provided a template document for this.
 Kathleen at Mozilla has suggested that this template might be better owned by the CA/B Forum for the use of all the root programs, and potentially be made a part of the BRs as a periodic requirement on CAs.

 Ryan raised a clarification that the current Mozilla document does not list the BRs: instead, it takes the structure of the BRs and asks CAs to provide references to where in their CP/CPS documents these requirements are placed.
 This allows CAs to map between RFC3647 structure and their own CPS, where there are differing placements of sections.
 Today’s Mozilla form, then, is just a means to map the bits of 3647 to the CA’s own CP document. *This is still useful*, he said, particularly when discussing 3647 mapping into other languages, but it’s not quite what Gerv initially described.
 He indicated that what Gerv is describing is closer to what ETSI has done with their standards: mapping them to other standards and listing out specific requirements to make life easier for ETSI auditors (cf. ETSI “assessor’s guidance document”).